 All bonds must be posted at the Mesa County Sheriff's Office with the exception of a property bond.
 This process must be started at the Court Clerk’s Office located at the Mesa County Justice Center and is completed at the Mesa County Sheriff's Office.
-A bond can be paid during regular buisness hours at the Mesa County Sheriff's Office Records Lobby.
-After hours, use the intercom available at the entrance to in the Detentions Lobby.
+A bond can be paid during regular business hours at the Mesa County Sheriff's Office Records Lobby.
+After hours, use the intercom available at the entrance to the Detentions Lobby.

 How can a person bond out of jail?

 Cash Bond - Cash or certified funds can only be paid for this bond.
 The full amount of the bond is given to Records personnel at the Sheriff's Office.
 The payee will receive a receipt for the bond amount.
 The return court date, if any, will be written on the receipt.
 The inmate will have to sign the bond form and will also be given the return court date.
 The cash bond will then be forwarded to the court.
-The bond money is returnable to the payee minus fines and costs when the case is closed.
+The bond money is returnable to the payee when the case is closed.
 Returned bond money is only processed through the court.

 Surety Bond - This bond can be processed through a bonding agent (bondsman).
 Sheriff's Office personnel cannot answer any questions regarding bonding agents or what they charge to post a bond.

 Property Bond - Property can be put up in lieu of a bond.
 This process must be completed at the Court Clerk’s Office located at the Mesa County Justice Center.